Well-Being in the time of COVID-19

 Any student who has difficulty affording groceries or accessing sufficient food to eat every day can access the Kwantlen Student Association’s Student Food Bank service.
 This service allows you to confidentially order a food hamper online.
 They can also handle emergency food requests.
 To learn more, visit: http://www.kusa.ca/foodbank/ Students are also encouraged to contact Student Awards and Financial Aid at firstname.lastname@example.org or by visiting their website at https://www.kpu.ca/awards.

-The KPU bookstore is closed, but they are supplying materials through online ordering using curbside pick-up and Canada Post Delivery.
+The KPU bookstore has reduced hours.
 Remember to check with your instructor about your textbooks!

 If students are experiencing health conditions, learning disabilities, or mental health issues that are impacting their learning, KPU’s Accessibility Services will work with students confidentially to develop a personalized plan to ensure their access to the university and to support success in achieving their academic goals.
 To learn more, visit: https://www.kpu.ca/access.